-The shovel, long and worn, leans against the truck side
+The old shovel leans against the truck side,

 Behind the full bags all stacked and tied.